jawattay/CF-Instacart-Analysis/README.md

 ●	The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.

-For example:

 - What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?

 - Are there differences in ordering habits based on a customer’s loyalty status?

 - Are there differences in ordering habits based on a customer’s region?

 - Is there a connection between age and family status in terms of ordering habits?

 - What different classiﬁcations does the demographic information suggest?Age?
 Income?
 Certain types of goods?
 Family status?

 - What differences can you ﬁnd in ordering habits of different customer proﬁles?
 Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.

 ## Data Sets
 ## Deliverables